-It’s nearly Valentine’s Day!
-I’m all for any sort of holiday I can get with the freezing rain and slush and snow everywhere, especially if it involves chocolate.
-It’s particularly busy this time of year, with Chinese New Year, Family Day (an Ontario statutory holiday mid-February), Valentine’s Day and a made-up “Red and White Day” at Caleb’s pre-school for the Olympics.
-If you haven’t sorted out your Valentine’s plans yet, you might want to take a look at some Hong Kong Flower Delivery options, especially if you’ve left it way later than you should have.
-I’m desperately trying to think of things to with the other half, especially as I fancy doing something totally different this year.
+Valentine’s Day is a day meant for love, so make sure that you spoil that special person in your life.
+If you haven’t sorted out a Valentine’s gift yet, you might want to take a look at some Hong Kong Flower Delivery options, especially if you’ve left it way later than you should have.
+If you’ve got a little more time to prepare and you’d like to make sure love is in the air later on, then you could take a look at lovegasm.co to see if you can find the perfect gift for you and your other half to enjoy together.
+Many of the items on there have been deemed very satisfactory!
+Personally, I’m desperately trying to think of things to do with the other half, especially as I fancy doing something totally different this year.
 In fact, I’ve had my eye on going punting along a river because it just seems like such a romantic thing to do, and I’ve heard that the best place to do it is Cambridge.
 These are the best we have found for punting in Cambridge; if you’re been inspired.

 Caleb’s pre-school sent home an email with instructions on Valentines for his class, which was terrific because I had completely forgotten that Valentines were a thing for young school-aged kids.
 Perhaps I didn’t realize I had a young school-aged kid, so confused am I with the concept of babies growing up into small humans that attend school.

 In any case, instructions received, and scrambling ensued.
 We made some Valentines for his friends.

 We used some Gotamago gift tags and while I addressed them, Caleb added “drawings” and stickers and washi dots and washi tapetape to the fronts and backs.
 If you look closely, I used one of his sticker faces for the “from” for the non-readers of preschool.

 We haven’t normally stocked these gift tags in the past, but we have a few in the shop now, including non Valentine’s Day/heart related ones.